jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Nature doesn't hand out name-tags.
 We don't know a tiger by its thoughts or its dreams, but by its stripes, its niche, and what it does to everything around it.
 Nature can't read our name-tags either.
 Only actions register, and nearly all of ours run through tools you graze, hunt, scavenge, and decompose with.
 We see Matthew, Sarah, Apple, Google.
 Nature sees pilot, mechanic, truck driver, welder, scrapper, miner—all of them burning energy to keep something assembled.
 That is the new identity in life's war against entropy.

-And now, we can see our current problems differently.
+A new identity sees our current problems differently.
 Political partisanship is self-defeating.
 It distracts from the daily actions all lifeforms do to prosper.
 Separated as we are today, the conservative-minded rely too much on inheritance and tradition while the progressive-minded too much on control and novelty.
-Divided, neither moderates the other, and so our society bunkers down inside old lifestyles, telling stories to one's tribes why we are the noble Lion King, and the other is the devious Scar who should suffer the pains of self-inflicted wound of stagnation.
+Divided, neither moderates the other, and so our society bunkers down inside old lifestyles, telling stories to one's tribes why we are the noble Lion King, and the other is the devious Scar who should suffer the pains of self-inflicted wounds of stagnation.

 Building things together is what restores respect.
 For now, echo chambers are fraudulent harbours that trick people into indulging in their own loves while suffering the endless storms of the environment.

-Rising inflation, growing cost of living, increasing home prices, higher insurance premiums, larger debts.
-These aren't proof of someone else's ideological failure, but a lack of evolution in the Game of Life.
+A new identity sees rising inflation, growing cost of living, increasing home prices, higher insurance premiums, larger debts, not as proof of someone else's ideological failure, but a lack of evolution in the Game of Life.
 We're throwing waves of trucks, highways, food, planes, at entropy.
 Our problem is not lack of technology.
-Rather, we're not asking how regular people can collaborate faster to select the tools they need to solve leaking windows, expensive textbooks, car crash claims, faster.
+Rather, we're not asking how regular people can collaborate faster to select the tools they need to solve leaking windows, expensive textbooks, car crash claims, and so many signs of entropy faster with the tools we have in the ecosystem.

 After learning of the Allied generals, the re-learning of combined arms warfare, the creation of computer processors, and the dead-end of extremism, we know what we can do about it.
+Participate in a moderate ecosystem full of creation of tools that solve problems.

 We are in a new environment.
 No one has ever grown an ecosystem using digital technology.
 Fitting to any organism, we are figuring out what works, but not with study and foresight, but with pain.
 We are the raccoon.
 We are Maria.
 We have a stutter.
 But these are states of mind to reflect and act on and need not be something to suffer.